lokotv2fyn/digitalnotebookproject/README.md

 ### Rough-roadmap:
 - Two different entries; A want-to-read entry, and an already-read entry (also the archived-entries, which are links I don't want in the notebook, but I still wanna know, that I archived them and for what reason - I think.)
 Or just a checkbox, once checked it moves from - wants to read into a category.
 (When an entry is marked 'read' it should automatically put itself into the category in the menu?)
+- Links to read title should change to archived entries when that index is active
 - ~~Categories~~
 - Search-function
 - Menu with all entries sorted into categories